 My garden each year rapidly turns the corner from lush to neglected.
 Now, in early April, my heart leaps at the green shoots piercing up through the soil, the tiny purple and yellow crocuses, the anticipation of lilacs.
 It’s impossible to believe that in two more months the mint will already have run amok, in three the raspberries and gooseberries will hang heavy, in four that I will have thrown my hands up in the air and let it all go wild.
 Right now it is still a promise, a potential, barely even a plan.
 Maybe this year I will do better.
 I will decide what should stay, what should go.
 I will weed, prune responsibly, build better fences.
 I will channel skills I am painstakingly learning in the rest of my life.

-From my current daily writing practice by email with three women across the continent.
-Word prompt: spiral.
+From my current daily writing practice with three women across the continent.
+Word prompt: lush.

 My second son, as a toddler, did not like people to leave.
 What toddler does?
 But he in particular had an instinct for shepherding, a fierce drive to keep everyone physically close.
 It’s hard to recollect now how emotional, loud, reactive and intense he was then.
 A highly-sensitive extrovert, no feeling undocumented, no tear unshed.
 Now, at the still tender age of nine, I am often amazed at his emotional intelligence.
 His thoughtful deconstructing of his own emotions and the subtle way he tunes in to mine.
 His smile, touch on my arm, or well-timed kiss the moment my voice takes on an edge of impatience.
 He’s young still, they both are, but if I can help these sensitive boys grow into thoughtful men, some part of my work in the world will be done.